The Undertaker: World Heavyweight Champion (2007–2010)

 The Undertaker won his first Royal Rumble match on January 28, in doing so becoming the first man to enter the Rumble at number 30 and win the match, after lastly eliminating Shawn Michaels.
-On the February 5 episode of Raw, The Undertaker elected to face World Heavyweight Champion Batista at WrestleMania 23 on April 1, before attacking him with the chokeslam.
-At No Way Out on February 18, The Undertaker and Batista reluctantly teamed together to face John Cena and Shawn Michaels, but lost after Batista gained revenge on The Undertaker by hitting him with a spinebuster, allowing Cena to pin him.
-At WrestleMania 23, The Undertaker defeated Batista to win his first World Heavyweight Championship and extend his Streak to 15–0.
+On the February 5 episode of Raw, the Undertaker elected to face World Heavyweight Champion Batista at WrestleMania 23 on April 1, before attacking him with the chokeslam.
+At No Way Out on February 18, the Undertaker and Batista reluctantly teamed together to face John Cena and Shawn Michaels, but lost after Batista gained revenge on the Undertaker by hitting him with a spinebuster, allowing Cena to pin him.
+At WrestleMania 23, the Undertaker defeated Batista to win his first World Heavyweight Championship and extend his Streak to 15–0.

-The Undertaker faced Batista in a rematch at Backlash on April 29, this time in a Last Man Standing match.
-The match ended in a draw after neither man got to their feet by the referee's count of ten, meaning The Undertaker retained the championship.
 The Undertaker and Batista then fought once again in a steel cage match on the May 11 episode of SmackDown! that also ended in a draw when both men's feet touched the floor at the same time.
-After the match, Mark Henry made his return by assaulting an already battered The Undertaker, after which Edge ran to the ring and cashed in his Money in the Bank briefcase, forcing The Undertaker into a second title defense.
-Although he kicked out of two quick pin attempts, The Undertaker was pinned by Edge after two spears and lost the World Heavyweight Championship.
-After this match, The Undertaker took time off due to a torn right biceps.
+After the match, Mark Henry made his return by assaulting an already battered the Undertaker, after which Edge ran to the ring and cashed in his Money in the Bank briefcase, forcing the Undertaker into a second title defense.
+Although he kicked out of two quick pin attempts, the Undertaker was pinned by Edge after two spears and lost the World Heavyweight Championship.
+After this match, the Undertaker took time off due to a torn right biceps.